 Relax at Rush Creek

-Treat yourself to a relaxation day at Rush Creek Lodge, starting with a new full-service spa opening in summer 2020, which is focused on the natural elements that make Yosemite so special: water, wood and stone.
-Flex your creativity with a glass blowing class on the deck, perfect for adults and even kids, ages eight and up.
+Treat yourself to a relaxation day at Rush Creek Lodge, starting with a brand new full-service spa which is focused on the natural elements that make Yosemite so special: water, wood and stone.
+There's warm waterfalls to sit under, mineral hot tubs, aromatherapy and sensory rooms and more.
+Flex your creativity with a glass blowing class on the Pool Bar deck, perfect for adults and even kids, ages eight and up.
 Both Rush Creek and Evergreen also offer energy work and yoga.
-Boga board workouts take place at the Rush Creek pool.
+Boga board workouts take place seasonally at the Rush Creek pool.

 See a New Side of Yosemite

 Spend the day exploring the Hetch Hetchy area’s incredible waterfalls and granite domes, considered some of Yosemite’s best-kept secrets.
 Evergreen Lodge is just one mile from the Hetch Hetchy Entrance.
 To see the park from a new perspective, book a Yosemite Flight Tour through either lodge.
 An off-duty fire-fighting plane will take you soaring over El Capitan, Half Dome and Yosemite’s backcountry.
-Both Evergreen and Rush Creek offer guided services, be it fly fishing or hikes, or their professional guides will offer you free advice on what to explore.
-In winter, snowshoe through pristine snow in giant sequoia groves and return to Rush Creek for an evening of wine and food.
+Both Evergreen and Rush Creek offer guided services, be it hiking or touring, or their professional guides will offer you free advice on what to explore.
+In winter, snowshoe through pristine snow in giant sequoia groves and return to either lodge for an evening of wine and food.

 Unplug and Reconnect

 Swim or soak in the lodges’ salt-water pools and hot tubs.
-Then, enjoy incredible locally sourced food followed by s’mores around the campfire.
-“Our approach to food is inspired by a genuine love for our surroundings and a desire to satisfy hearty appetites that are a natural part of a Yosemite adventure,” says Teri Marshall, the lodge’s marketing director, noting the chefs accommodate vegetarian and gluten-free patrons.
-At Evergreen you’ll truly enjoy what’s absent: there are no TVs in the rooms.
-Instead, each room comes stocked with board games like Yahtzee.
+Then, enjoy incredible locally sourced food followed by free nightly s’mores around an outdoor fire pit.
+“Our approach to food is inspired by a genuine love for our surroundings and a desire to satisfy hearty appetites that are a natural part of a Yosemite adventure,” says Lee Zimmerman, one of the lodges’ co-owners, noting the chefs accommodate vegetarian and gluten-free patrons.
+At the lodges you’ll truly enjoy what’s absent: there are no TVs in the rooms.
+Instead, each room comes stocked with board games like Yahtzee and Alexa smart speakers.
+With Evergreen celebrating its 100th anniversary in 2021, you'll also find yourself transported back to the Roaring 20s with celebrations all year long.
+(With major sporting events alive and well on the tavern big screens.)

 Avoid Traffic When Visiting Yosemite